-- Your spouse (excludes a divorced spouse) - A child under age 26, only if the child is: - your son or daughter; - a child legally adopted by you or your spouse; - o your stepchild; - Your grandchild, niece, or nephew: - o under 19 years of age; and - o for whom the court has granted custody to you or your spouse; - An incapacitated dependent child over age 25 will be considered for coverage provided dependent: - is unmarried, - o is permanently mentally or physically disabled or incapacitated, - o is so incapacitated as to be incapable of self-sustaining employment, - o is dependent upon the eligible participant for 50% or more financial support, - o is otherwise eligible for coverage as a dependent except for age, - o had the condition prior to the dependent's 26th birthday, and - o is not eligible for any other group insurance benefits.
+- Your spouse (excludes a divorced spouse) - A child under age 26, only if the child is: - o your biological son or daughter; - a child legally adopted by you or your spouse;

+- your stepchild; - A dependent, under age 19, for whom the participant, or his or her spouse, has legal and physical custody granted by a court of competent jurisdiction. - An incapacitated dependent child\ over age 25 will be considered for coverage provided dependent is: unmarried, - o permanently mentally or physically disabled or incapacitated, - o incapable of self-sustaining employment, - o dependent upon the eligible participant for 50% or more financial support, - o otherwise eligible for coverage as a dependent except for age, - o had the condition prior to the dependent's 26th birthday, and - o not eligible for any other group insurance benefits.